tdgandhi/RubiksCube/README.md

    different permutation.
 -> A file to define and modify permutations and create efficient ways to solve a rubik's cube.

+## All stuff it does
+-> We have tested if any random permutation given can be solvable or not, or are there only certain number of solvable permutations.

 ## TODO